aselshall/eds/HW/project.md

 All students need to submit the peer-assessment.
 You only get the peer-assessment grade if you submitted peer-assessment.
 - If you are working in a group, use peer-assessment rubric below to evaluate the contribution of each member
-- If you are working individually, submit a document stating that you are working individually for Canvas grading purposes
+- If you are working individually, for Canvas grading purposes, submit a document stating that you are working individually

 Good luck, and we look forward to seeing your creative applications in water and environmental data science with Python.